itzuniquechris/python-atm-system/README.md

-# 🏦 Python ATM System (Version 1)
+# Mini ATM System (Version 1.0)

-This is my first version of a simple ATM system built using Python.
+This is a beginner-friendly ATM simulator built using Python.
+It handles basic bank transactions through a terminal interface.
-It was created while learning programming fundamentals and logic building.

----

 ## 🚀 Features

-- PIN authentication system
+- **Security:** PIN-protected login.
-- Check account balance
+- **Transactions:** Check balance, deposit funds, and withdraw cash.
-- Deposit money
+- **Validation:** Basic checks for insufficient funds and non-numeric inputs.
+- **Formatting:** Currency is displayed cleanly with two decimal places.

+## 🛠️ Python Topics Used
+- Variables (Strings, Floats, Integers)
+- While Loops & Break/Continue
-- Withdraw money
+- If-Elif-Else Logic
-- Input validation (basic)
+- String Methods (`isdigit`)
-- Loop system for continuous use
+- F-Strings for clean output

-- Exit option
+## 🌱 Evolution: Version 2.0 (Coming Soon!)
+I am currently a **Python beginner**, but I plan to evolve this project as I learn more.
+In the next version, I hope to add:
+- Multiple user accounts.
+- Transaction history (mini-statement).
+- A limit on PIN login attempts.
+- Data persistence (saving balance to a file).

 ---

-## 🛠️ Technologies Used

-- Python 3

----

-## 📌 How It Works

-1. User enters PIN
-2. If correct → access granted
-3. User sees main menu:
-   - Check Balance
-   - Deposit Money
-   - Withdraw Money
-   - Exit
-4. System runs in loop until user exits

----

-## 💻 Example Output

---- WELCOME TO PYTHON BOOTCAMP ATM ---

-Enter your 4-digit PIN: 1234
-[✓] PIN Verified.
-Welcome back!

----------- MAIN MENU ----------
-1. Check Balance
-2. Deposit Money
-3. Withdraw Money
-4. Exit

-Choose an option: 1
-[i] Your current balance is: $1000.00

----

-## 🧠 What I Learned

-- while loops
-- if / elif / else statements
-- user input handling
-- variables and data types
-- basic error checking
-- program flow logic

----

-## 📈 Future Improvements (Version 2)

-- Better input validation
-- Transaction history
-- Improved UI messages
-- Cleaner code structure (functions)
-- Security improvements

----

-## ⚠️ Note

-This is Version 1 of my ATM project and will be improved over time as I learn more Python.

----
+*Created as part of my Python learning journey.*